pluskid/Mocha.jl/examples/AWS/README.md

 in order to access the GPU the NVIDIA drivers for the P80 must be installed and the various elements of the NVIDIA development environment must also be installed.
 This [blog post](https://aws.amazon.com/blogs/aws/new-p2-instance-type-for-amazon-ec2-up-to-16-gpus/) describes how to install these components from scratch, but I find that installing the correct NVIDIA driver and a compatible version of the Cuda Toolkit that is also compliant with the hardware on the cloud instance can be quite a challenge.
-To avoid this complication we are going to launch an instance in tutorial from a commercially supported AMI available on the AWS marketplace.
+To avoid this complication we are going to launch an instance in this tutorial from a commercially supported AMI available on the AWS marketplace.

-#This needs fixing now that it works
-You can launch any AMI from the EC2 Management Console, but we will launch by clicking on this link for the [AWS Marketplace](aws.amazon.com/marketplace) and entering `Bitfusino Mobile Deep Learning` into the search bar.
-Note that the commercially provided AMI costs another 9 cents per hour (Oct 2016 pricing).
-I have tried the free [NVIDIA Cuda 7.5 AMI](https://aws.amazon.com/marketplace/pp/B01LZMLK1K) but much to my surprise the basic NVIDIA drivers were not installed.
-When I ran `nvidia-smi` I got this reply:
+You can launch any AMI from the EC2 Management Console, but we will launch by clicking on this link for the [AWS Marketplace](https://aws.amazon.com/marketplace) and entering `Bitfusion Mobile Deep Learning` into the search bar.
+Note that the commercially provided AMI costs another 9 cents per hour (Oct 2016 pricing), but the cost is well worth avoiding the headache of fighting the
+NVIDA/CUDA/INSTANCE configuration challenge.

 When the search results return click on the title of the AMI and it will take you to the configuration screen.
 Select the Region where you were granted the *p2.xlarge* instance then click on ![Continue](./continue.png).

 In the next screen ensure that you  choose *p2.xlarge* as the instance type and properly set the *Key pair* to a value in the dropdown menu where you have the private key stored locally, otherwise you will not be able to `ssh` into the new instance.

 ## Verify NVIDIA Drivers and CUDA Toolkit are Working
-TODO: build a shell script that checks output from these two components `nvidia-smi`
+TODO: build a shell script that checks output from these two components
+`nvidia-smi`
 `which nvcc`

 ## Installing Julia
 Julia is new, which means that a lot of things that are annoying about other programming languages are "fixed" and sometimes even "FUN" in Julia.

-Julia is new, which also means that it is not pre-installed in very many AWS machine images (AMIs).
-Note that I have tried the [Bitfusion Scientific Computing AMI]()
+Julia is new, which also means that it is not pre-installed in very many Amazon Machine Images (AMIs) so we will be building Julia from source.
+Note that I have tried the [Bitfusion Scientific Computing AMI](https://aws.amazon.com/marketplace/pp/B00Z8C6ZQS) that includes Julia and NVIDIA drivers, but when I add Mocha, enable the GPU backend and run `Pkg.test("Mocha")` it fails with an error in
+`CuDNN.jl` file.

 #### Build from scratch in apt-get based AMIs
 ```bash